learn-co-curriculum/dsc-quiz-statistical-distributions/README.md

 ?: Question 4

-Which of the following options correctly describes the process to standardize a normally distributed variable $x$ with mean $\mu$ and standard deviation $\sigma?
+Which of the following options correctly describes the process to standardize a normally distributed variable $x$ with mean $\mu$ and standard deviation $\sigma$?

 ( ) First, divide all values in $x$ by the standard deviation $\sigma$.
 Then, substract the mean $\mu$ from all values.